danish oil on pine

 Conclusion

-In conclusion, Danish oil is a specific type of finishing oil made from either tung or linseed oil.
-It adds a beautiful, wet-look finish to all types of wood.
 It is hard-drying which means it changes from solid to liquid form (polymerizes) when exposed to the air in the environment.
 This makes it an excellent finishing choice for softwoods, such as pine.

 Danish oil provides a durable finish for pine wood furniture, flooring, paneling, framing, and cabinetry and provides superior protection from warping, rotting, and other forms of moisture damage.
 Why not try it on your next pine wood DIY project?
-You’re sure to be pleased with the results!

 Amazon Affiliates Disclaimer.